MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-conv-state-chat-disconnect.md

 - Move chats from an **Open** to **Closed** state.
 This ensures that the agent doesn't accept an incoming chat, when there's no customer to respond.

-- Move chats that are in an **Active** state to **Wrap-up** state.
+- Move chats from an **Active** to **Wrap-up** state.
 This indicates to the agent that the customer is no longer present and updates the agent capacity.
 Note that wrap-up capacity is controlled by settings in your organization.
 More information: [Wrap-up state](oc-conversation-state.md#wrap-up)

 - Record an automated message in the transcript to indicate that the customer has disconnected.
 More information: [Configure automated messages](configure-automated-message.md#preconfigured-automated-message-triggers)